 Air Pollutants and Asthma

-When it comes to aggravating asthma symptoms, there are two key air pollutants: ozone and particle pollution.
-Ozone can be found in air pollutants like smog.
-Particle pollution is found in smaller air particle pollutants like haze, smoke, and dust.
+When it comes to aggravating asthma symptoms there are two key air pollutants, ozone (found in smog) and particle pollution (found in haze, smoke and dust).

 Identifying Your Asthma Triggers

-Allergy skin tests identify allergens such as pollen, dust, animal dander, and mold that may trigger your asthma symptoms.
-Knowing your triggers is extremely important, but you also need to be aware of the daily air quality especially during the summer months.
-May through September is smog season.
+An allergy skin test will identify allergens such as pollen, dust, animal dander, and mold which may trigger your asthma symptoms.
+But you also need to be aware of the daily air quality especially during the summer months as May through September is smog season.
 The EPA reports air pollution levels with the Air Quality Index (AQI).
-This daily index reports levels of ozone and other air pollutants and when it is 101 or above, it is considered dangerous for people with asthma.
+This daily index reports levels of ozone and other air pollutants and when 101 or above, is considered dangerous for people with asthma.
 You can find this information for the Atlanta area at AirNow.gov.